jharwell/fordyca/README.md

         export LOG4CXX_CONFIGURATION=/path/to/fordyca/log4cxx.xml

-3. cd to the ROOT of the fordyca repo, and run the experiment:
+3. cd to the ROOT of the fordyca repo, and run the demo experiment:

-        argos3 -c exp/testing.argos
+        argos3 -c exp/demo.argos

-   This should pop up a nice GUI from which you can start the experiment.
-If it doesn't, verify that the `<visualization>` subtree of the file is not commented out (that happens during development and I sometimes forget to change it back before committing).
+   This should pop up a nice GUI from which you can start the experiment (it runs depth0 stateful foraging by default).
+If no GUI appears, verify that the `<visualization>` subtree of the file is not commented out.

 # Running on MSI